 In its predicted glucose model, Loop also includes a feature called “Glucose Momentum”, which takes the last 15 mins of readings and linearly projects them out for a further 30 mins with a decay to zero.
-This feature takes priority in the future value prediction, after which the rest of the algorithm is applied.

 That’s where the basics (and commonalities) end.
 The next steps for each are different and serve different purposes.

 The more advanced functionality